 Sales Force Automation vs. CRM Software: What’s the Difference?

+What is sales force automation in the context of CRM?
 Sales force automation (SFA) is a specific type of CRM (customer relationship management) software, used primarily by B2B companies to support sales teams by managing the data and tasks involved in lead generation, opportunity tracking, sales activity, etc.

 The most common type of CRM software for B2C companies, on the other hand, supports customer engagement in their contact centers.
 It tracks information such as customer profiles, purchase history, and behavior data, to enable personalized marketing and customer service.